 I have lived a lifetime in just the last week.
 I’ve stood by my elderly mother‘s deathbed, keeping vigil as she drew her last breath.
-My siblings and I have mourned her passing, celebrated her life, and sorted through Mom’s most special treasures.
-After weeks away, I have finally returned to my own home, to my own life to try and figure out how to incorporate some of Mom’s treasures into my own!
+My siblings and I have mourned Mom’s passing, celebrated her life, and sorted through her most special treasures.
+After weeks away, I have finally returned to my own home, to my own life, to try and figure out how to incorporate some of Mom’s treasures into my own!

 As we dug ever more deeply into Mom’s life, we discovered things about her and our Dad that we never knew.
 By the time any of us was old enough to remember, Mom had run into enough limits that she carried a resentment that would hurt her, diminishing her throughout the rest of her life.
-I learned to hide during Mom’s tirades, as did several of my siblings (amazing what one learns during a death vigil!).
-We each had learned to challenge Mom with great caution…the price for implying that she might have made a mistake was always unpleasant, even caustic…often not worth the battle!
+I often hid during Mom’s tirades, as did several of my siblings (amazing what one learns during a death vigil!).
+We each knew to challenge Mom with great caution…the price for implying that she might have made a mistake was always unpleasant, even caustic…often not worth the battle!

 But these things we already knew.
 The real surprises were revealed in old photographs, notes, and letters that none of us realized even existed!
-There were pictures of young adult George and Louise, courting in the mid 1940’s.
-Both were smiling, even laughing!
-Obviously, they loved being together!
+There were pictures of young adult George and Louise.
+They loved being together!
 They loved each other!
 (None of us ever saw that side of their relationship.
 Instead, we all have hard memories of bitter words …)

-I discovered that my love of writing goes back at least to my Dad and my grandmother.
-My maternal grandmother earned a college degree in English in the early 1920’s.
-Dad, who was an incurable bookworm.
+I have long been aware that my love of books and writing was inherited from my Dad.
+He was an incurable bookworm.
 Our weekly trek to the public library is one of my favorite childhood memories.
-The surprise was finding the beautiful notes he wrote to the love of his life, and she kept them!!
+The surprise was finding the beautiful notes he wrote to the love of his life, and realizing Mom kept them!!
 Who knew that Dad was such a romantic?
 Or that Mom was so sentimental?
 Mother, following the example of her mother, left notes on many of her treasures.
-We had errantly assumed that many of the “doodads” would be easy to toss.
+We had errantly assumed that many of her “doodads” would be easy to toss.
 They were Mom’s memories, after all, not ours.
-But those small hand-written notes, taped to backs and bottoms, or stuffed inside some orifice…those notes tied us to generations past with new or long-forgotten family stories.
+But those small hand-written notes, taped to backs and bottoms, or stuffed inside some orifice…those notes tied us to generations past with old, long-forgotten family stories.
 Those notes are largely to blame for the many extra boxes of stuff that have found new homes with my siblings and me after the funeral!

-SO, here I am, at the time of life when I need to be getting rid of things, adding more to my domain and existence instead!
+So, here I am, at the time of life when I need to be getting rid of things, adding more to my domain and existence instead!
 As I began to unwrap my “new” treasures, I pulled out a large empty box and began filling it with stuff we no longer use or need.
-And, I realize that I am falling down on the job!
+And, I realized that I am falling down on the job!
 There are a myriad of items in my home that hold wonderful family stories.
-I need to add my own note on some treasures, telling the stories that go with the memories.
-My notes won’t have as much personal touch since I can no longer write by hand (Thank you very much Parkinson’s) but they will be preserved via the laminating machine!
+I need to add my own note to some treasures, telling the stories that go with the memories.
+My notes are an important of the family narrative too!

-The day Mom died, my siblings and I met together in a nearly empty apartment where Mother had lived happily for more than 7 years.
+The evening of the day Mom died, my siblings and I met together in a nearly empty apartment where Mother had lived happily for more than 7 years.
 For days and days, we had each picked through Mom’s treasures, sorting, donating, and then, choosing our favorite items…and our ability to make further decisions was exhausted.
-A few precious heirlooms had been relegated to an “Everybody Want This” corner.
+A few precious heirlooms were relegated to an “Everybody Want This” corner.
 Numbers were put into Keith’s favorite hat, and we pulled numbers for each item we wanted…until all was parceled out, each sibling with a few very special treasures.
 There were no arguments…just laughter and tears, stories and agreements about who should really have certain items.